We're working in your community

 The Community Food Program delivers an average of 220 meals per day.
 For many, the community meal is their only hot meal for the day.

-The Soccer for All project is an initiative to get young people from migrant and refugee backgrounds involved in sport, an activity that holds a powerful place in Australian culture.
+While we have no active projects in this focus area, a recent project was Soccer for All project, an initiative to get young people from migrant and refugee backgrounds involved in sport, an activity that holds a powerful place in Australian culture.

 Developing life skills can contribute to employment and further learning and is vital for many Australians.
 We support projects that develop these skills as summarised below.